Ukrainian State: Establishment

-Internal opposition
+Reactions

+The intrusion of occupying troops in Ukrainian internal affairs, as well as the reliance of the hetman on pro-Russian forces, caused great dissatisfaction among the general population.
+Soon after the coup, oppositional organs emerged, represented by the All-Ukrainian Peasant Congress, which illegally gathered in Holosiiv Forest on 8–10 May, and the All-Ukrainian Workers' Congress.
+Underground congresses were held by the Ukrainian Party of Socialist Revolutionaries and the Ukrainian Social-Democratic Labour Party.
+As a result, many members of the Ukrainian opposition, especially Social Revolutionaries, were put under arrest.

+In parallel, pro-regime parties, such as Constitutional Democrats, organized their own meetings, supporting the hetman and demanding, among others, the introduction of Russian language as co-official.
+Large landowners and businessmen also established the so-called ProToFis - Union of Industrial, Trade, Finance and Agricultural Representatives.
+Simultaneously, numerous Russian press publications and officers' organizations conducted propaganda calling for the restoration of "one indivisible Russia" and conducted recruitment to the Volunteer Army, but were generally tolerated by the authorities.

 Internal opposition was provoked by the requisitioning of food stocks and restoration of land to the wealthy landowners.
-Opponents of the Skoropadskyi regime committed acts of arson and sabotage and, in July 1918, assassinated Hermann von Eichhorn, the commander of German troops in Ukraine.
-In August 1918, the anti-Skoropadskyi coalition succeeded in forcing him to re-form the Sich Riflemen.
-By then it was becoming obvious that the Central Powers had lost the war and that Skoropadskyi could no longer rely on their support.
+Opponents of the Skoropadsky regime committed acts of arson and sabotage and, in July 1918, assassinated Hermann von Eichhorn, the commander of German troops in Ukraine.
+In August 1918, the anti-Skoropadsky coalition succeeded in forcing him to re-form the Sich Riflemen.
+By then it was becoming obvious that the Central Powers had lost the war and that Skoropadsky could no longer rely on their support.
 He thus looked for support from conservative Russian elements in society and proposed joining a federation with Anton Denikin and the White movement.
 This further eroded his standing among Ukrainians.

-In December 1918, Skoropadskyi was deposed and the Directorate was established as a form of the Ukrainian People's Republic.